koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-You can implement these functions as well as insertBefore.
 You can imagine the implementation of many functions from the name.
 But there is a caveat for commitMount.